By Sara B. Hansen

 GoPetFriendly.com not only helps you find dog-friendly hotels, but also the tools to plan your ultimate road trip complete with destinations and activities.

 “Our mission is to make traveling with pets easier and more enjoyable,” said Amy Burkert, founder of GoPetFriendly.com.
-“By highlighting destinations throughout the U.S. that have proven themselves to be pet friendly, we hope to encourage more people to include their pets in their travel plans – whether they are headed across country or across the state.”
+“By highlighting destinations throughout the U.S. that have proven themselves to be pet-friendly, we hope to encourage more people to include their pets in their travel plans – whether they are headed across the country or across the state.”

 Step 1: Prepare